Contact us

 Paintballs

 It is rare to hear of a group being dissatisfied after a day on the paintball field or forest course, and there is a simple explanation - Paintball is a candy bar of action-packed matches and tactical battles.
-When the bullets wind around the head and the smoke screens rise from the shooting ramps, there are few activities that are as adrenaline-filled as paintball.
+When the bullets whiz around the head and the smoke screens rise from the shooting ramps, when there are activities that are as adrenaline-filled as only Paintball.
 Airsoft and Paintball have a lot in common.
 Both sports share the military-authentic equipment and the realistic playing fields, but what characterizes this particular sport are the top-fed rifles, the futuristic protective masks and the small colorful balls that so characteristically explode and leave color on impact.

 Buying your first marker or equipment is not always easy.
 Therefore, we have put together this guide to help you in your purchase.
 Here you will find a lot of information about clothing, markers, protective equipment, etc. If you can't find information about what you are looking for, please feel free to contact us at Tacticalstore, we have knowledgeable staff ready to assist with any assistance we can provide!